 Direct Instruction: Evidence of Making:

-Prep: 4
+Prep:

 Read The Secret Kingdom aloud to students prior to our first class.
-La s

 Day 1

-Introductions (5 minutes) Talk about book - show location on google maps (5 mins) Activity that promotes individualism (10 mins) Demo- making of leaves / branches (10 minutes) Students are to create a leaf that reflects a personal strength or attribute.
-This can be done through the use of color, imagery or pattern

-5. Work time (15 minutes)

-6. Clean up (5 minutes)
+Introductions (5 minutes) Talk about book - show location on google maps (5 mins) Activity that promotes individualism (10 mins) Demo- making of leaves / branches (10 minutes) a.
+Students are to create a leaf that reflects a personal strength or attribute.
+This can be done through the us color, imagery or pattern Work time (15 minutes) Clean up (5 minutes) se of

 Day 2

-Show map of where india is 24
+Show map of where india is

 1. Work time (20 minutes)

 2. Clean up (5 minutes)

 Pair n Share - worksheet to help identify what they did (15 minutes)

-Making of the tree - contributing branches to wire sculpture one at a time and discussing their branch while they do so (15 minutes)
+Making of the tree - contributing branches to wire sculpture o at a time and discussing their branch while they do so (15 minutes) ne

 5. Discuss the tree as a whole- how it has evolved along the way (5)

 6. Discuss location of exhibit (5)